All Products

 References

-• To collect real-time statistics about online applications, such as the number of page views (PVs) on various topics, you can use the atomic counter feature.
-For more information, see Use the atomic counter feature.
+• To provide real-time statistics for online applications, such as counting real-time page views (PVs) for posts, you can use atomic counters.
+For more information, see Atomic counter.

-• After you write data to a table, you can read or delete the data in the table based on your business requirements.
-For more information, see Read data and Delete data.
+• After you write data, you can read or delete data from the table as needed.
+For more information, see Read data or Delete data.